 It’s not unusual to lose weight or muscle mass while undergoing chemotherapy for prostate cancer.
 Loss of appetite is common.
 Here are some steps you can take to cope:

 Choose high-protein foods at each meal such as lean meats, eggs, chicken or fish.

-Use herbs to flavor food, if your taste is changing or weakening.
+Use herbs to flavour food, if your taste is changing or weakening.